herreio/pybman/README.rst

         print(role+':', first_name, last_name, '('+ id_val +')')

 Beside data retrieval and browsing Pybman also allows to update items!
 Because this process requires certain rights, you have to provide credentials.
-The easiest way is to create a `secret.json <./conf/secret.json>`_ file with your PuRe login (replace :code:`userName:userPassword`) and hand in the path pointing to it when creating the client instance.
+The easiest way is to create a `secret.json <./conf/secret.json>`_ file with your PuRe login (:code:`userName:userPassword`) and hand in the path pointing to it when creating the client instance.
+(Please use a different location for storing the :code:`secret.json`-file than the one in this repo as it will be tracked by git.
+Or alternatively tell git to not take care of your changes of it by running the command :shell:`git update-index --assume-unchanged conf/secret.json`.)

 .. code-block:: python